q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 :class: solution dropdown

 First, create a new file called `about.rst`.
-Next, create a header and write a short desciption in `about.rst`.
+Next, create a header and write a short description in `about.rst`.
 ````{tab-set-code}

 ```{code-block} about.rst